JakubNer/illustrator-slideshow-tempalte/README.md

 textPaneBackgroundColor: "#FFEEFF"
 ```

-These specify the background color of the text and SVG panes.
+These specify the background color of the text and SVG panes as an RGB `#` value.

-They're in CSS notation.

 These are optional, defaults to white.